wkumari/draft-vandergaast-edns-client-subnet/README.md

    The format of this option is described in Section 5, and is meant to be added in queries sent by Intermediate Nameservers in a way transparent to Stub Resolvers and end users, as described in Section 6.1.
-ECS is only defined for the IN DNS class.
+ECS is only defined for the Internet (IN) DNS class.

    As described in Section 6.2, an Authoritative Nameserver could use this EDNS0 option as a hint to better locate the network of the end